How to file a complaint against a Chinese Supplier

 Difference Between Scams and Misunderstandings

 Knowing how scams differ from misunderstandings is crucial.
-The section covers differences, so you can better understand how to approach both.
+The section covers differences to help you better understand how to approach both.

 Misunderstanding: At their core, misunderstandings usually stem from minor issues.
-These issues are often misinterpreted specifications, label errors, and production oversights.
-You can fix these problems with open dialogue and compromise.
+These issues are often misinterpreted as specifications, label errors, and production oversights.
+You can address these issues through open dialogue and compromise.
 An example is a supplier sending a shoe size 43 instead of size 40.
 Misunderstandings are often non-intentional.

 Scam: Scams, however, are different.
 They involve malicious intent.
-These are fake companies that don’t ship after payment.
+These are fake companies that don’t ship after payment is made.
 There are usually warning signs.
 These signs include refusing video calls and demanding payment through shady platforms.

 Some suppliers on Alibaba and direct manufacturers are culprits.
 Watch out for fake certificates.
 Once you receive a fake or no certificate, avoid making any further deals.